MartaRende/StratusDetection/README.md

     - The `preprocessing.py` script is used to filter INCA data for La Dôle and solar radiation data for Nyon and La Dôle, saving them in a `.npz` file for use in `training.py`.
     - The `CT_exam.py` file is used for visual analysis of INCA data.

-- **data/**
-    Directory for input data files (not included in the repository to preserve data privacy but essential for running training).

 Each script and module includes inline comments and docstrings for further details.
 > **Note:** In some files, you may encounter variables referring to "_nyon".
 This is because, at the beginning of the project, the two reference points were La Dôle and Nyon.
 Later, the reference point for the plains was changed to use solar radiation data from Geneva instead of Nyon.
 However, the final results remain correct even if the variable names do not exactly correspond to the current location—the data used is still correct.